astropy/astropy/docs/development/workflow/development_workflow.rst

     git fetch astropy/master  # get the latest development astropy git rebase astropy/master my-new-feature

-You are more likely to run into *conflics* here--places where the changes you made conflict with changes that someone else made--than anywhere else.
+You are more likely to run into *conflicts* here--places where the changes you made conflict with changes that someone else made--than anywhere else.
 Ask for help if you need it.

-After the rebase you need to push your changes to GitHub; you will need force the push because `git`_ objects to re-writing the history of the respository after you have pushed it somewhere::
+After the rebase you need to push your changes to GitHub; you will need force the push because `git`_ objects to re-writing the history of the repository after you have pushed it somewhere::

     git push -f